Bravehearts White Balloon Day is Australia’s largest and longest-running campaign dedicated to preventing child sexual

 Held annually during National Child Protection Week, White Balloon Day unites communities to make a commitment to protecting kids.

 Learn more below about the history and legacy of White Balloon Day.

 Approximately 300,000 people gathered with white balloons in solidarity for the parents of children who were the victims of a previously convicted and released paedophile.
 Bravehearts continued the tradition the following year and has done so every year since.

 White Balloon Day not only raises awareness of the crime of child sexual assault and how our community can take an active role in protecting children, the day also helps to encourage survivors of child sexual assault to speak out and break the silence around the crime.

 Back in 1999, when White Balloon Day had been running annual for only a few years, Senior Police at the time labelled the campaign a ‘phenomenon’ when it was revealed that the campaign resulted in a staggering 514% increase in disclosures of child sexual assault to Queensland Police Headquarters.

-Additionally, since its inception, the funds raised as part of White Balloon Day have helped to educate almost 1 million children across Australia about personal safety, with Bravehearts’ Ditto’s Keep Safe Adventure Show, as well as help provide counselling services for children and families affected by child sexual assault.
+Additionally, since its inception, the funds raised as part of White Balloon Day have helped to educate more than 1 million children across Australia about personal safety, with Bravehearts’ Ditto’s Keep Safe Adventure Show, as well as help provide counselling services for children and families affected by child sexual assault.

 Bravehearts and White Balloon Day endorses Zoos Victoria’s ‘When Balloons Fly‘ campaign, which raises awareness about the effects of releasing balloons into the natural environment.